zhongpc/zhongpc.github.io/opening.md

 <strong>Contact</strong>: <a href="mailto:peichenzhong617@gmail.com">peichenzhong617@gmail.com</a>
 <br>
-Please do not seed application to the [.edu] email address.
+Please do not send application to the [.edu] email address.
 It is hard for me to track your application materials.
 Thank you!
 <br>